sys-git/epyrpc/README.md

             #   A method prefix of '_handler_' automatically makes it an api handler:
             def _handler_method_b(self, tId, bSynchronous, *func_args, **func_kwargs):
+                def work(*funcArgs, **funcKargs)
                         #       Do work in here in response to the rpc call from the Neck...
-                return some_result
                         #       Or raise an exception, checked or unchecked:
                         raise some_exception
+                #       Handle the call correctly or use the builtin handler wrapper:
+                return self._handleStandardCall(tId, bSynchronous, work, *func_args, **func_kwargs)

             #   A normal method acts as the api method which the Head's caller can use:
             def method_c(self, *func_args, **func_kwargs):